mardiros/mardiros.github.io/README.md

 It let you using pytest fixtures inside steps commands.

-The documentation is avalable at: [https://mardiros.github.io/fastlife/](https://mardiros.github.io/tursu/).

-The project is in development

-### Fastlife

-[fastlife](https://mardiros.github.io/fastlife/) is an asynchronous web framework based on fastapi.
-The idea is to build web application quickly.

-The documentation is avalable at: [https://mardiros.github.io/fastlife/](https://mardiros.github.io/fastlife/).
+The documentation is available at: [https://mardiros.github.io/tursu/](https://mardiros.github.io/tursu/).

-The project is in development

 ### Blacksmith